Nao's analysis results

 - Strong sense of responsibility

-- Adheres to rules
+- Follows rules

-- Meticulous in advance preparation
+- Meticulous preparation

-Weak Tendencies
+Weak tendencies

 - Uncomfortable caring for others